ibm-cloud-architecture/refarch-eda/README.md

 ## Event Storming

-When it comes to the design of event driven solitions there are some additional methods which can be utlilized to help understand the buisness events and actions that make up a business.
+When it comes to the design of event driven solutions there are some additional methods which can be utilized to help understand the business events and actions that make up a business.

 **Event Storming**,  is a workshop format for quickly exploring complex business domains by focusing on *domain events* generated in the context of a business process or a business application.
 It focuses on communication between product owner, domain experts and developers.

 **Insights Storming**, is an extension to the event storming workshop and encourages a forward looking approach to consider the  insights, (predictive models)  which would make a difference to the business when we look at actions for key business events.
-What if instead of seeing a *system has failed event*  ( events are somthihng that has happened) we could see a predictive or derived event , the *system will fail in 3 days* , we could take preventative actions.
+What if instead of seeing a *system has failed event*  ( events are something that has happened) we could see a predictive or derived event , the *system will fail in 3 days* , we could take preventative actions.

 For more details please read the following chapters.